alfonzii/Nutritional-assistant/README.md

 * Implement Database
 * Implement Intake overview
 * Use [View Binding](https://developer.android.com/topic/libraries/view-binding)
-* Make activity hierarchy in AndroidManifest.xml to be able to use "back" action button.
+* Make activity hierarchy in AndroidManifest.xml to be able to use "back" action button
+* In food adding dialog popup change number picker to number entering (number picker was used just for personal learning purposes)
 * Use external solution with API for foods (right now I'm using just local database with cca.
 1K of entries)

 ## Tested on devices